artemixer/ue5-components/movement/JumpLandCameraSway/readme.md

 Timelines can't be added into components, so this "component" is more of a pastebin for the nodes, rather than an actual working component.
-However the curves shown on the screenshot can be still used to setup the function, but it has to be done in the root graph
+However the curves shown on the screenshot can be still used to setup the functionality, but it has to be done in the root graph